 The outer Houndtex layer provides an elastic, silent, and breathable shell to keep your dog dry and comfortable.
-The high collar and large belly flap give this coat a snug fit to keep your dog’s core muscle dry and clean.
+The high collar and large belly flap give this coat a snug fit to keep your dog’s core muscles dry and clean.

 For dogs that hate bulky dog jackets, the Ruffwear Overcoat Fuse Dog Jackets are the perfect lightweight and water-resistant solution.
 Great for dogs in cool, rainy climates, this insulated, weather-resistant vest-style jacket gives your dog the comfort and flexibility he needs to adventure.

 By covering their back, chest, and belly, this dog jacket helps to keep your dog's core muscles warm.
 It's great for dogs that don't mind hanging out outside in winter but just need to block the cool wind, rain, or wet snow from putting a damper on their favourite outdoor activities.

 Winter Dog Coat for Extreme Cold

 Even dogs that love winter might struggle when the weather drops to sub-zero temperatures.
 Extreme cold can quickly become dangerous if your dog doesn’t have the proper protection, and you’ll need a dog coat rated for such extreme temperatures.